How Good Is Your Team’s Vision Statement?

 Note: While I don’t recommend you get hung up on your vision statement being 10 words or less, I have noticed that the best vision statements are 15 or fewer words (see Vision Statement examples below).

-2) A Vision Statement Is Specific
+2) A Vision/Mission Statement Is Specific

 On May 25, 1961, U.S. President John F. Kennedy gave a speech to Congress in which he said: